 - Violating company policies or procedures

-- Engaged in unsafe behavior (i.e., horseplay)
+- Engaging in unsafe behavior (i.e., horseplay)

-If your company requires that you wear a hardhat and steel-toe boots on the job for safety, WC insurance may deny your claim if you sustained a head or foot injury while not wearing the required gear.
+If your company requires that you wear a hard hat and steel-toe boots on the job for safety, WC insurance may deny your claim if you sustained a head or foot injury while not wearing the required gear.

 What Benefits Does Workers’ Compensation Provide?

-This means that WC insurance covers any emergency care, doctor’s appointments, therapy, medication, testing, or medical procedures, as long as you go to an authorized medical provider or facility.
+This means that WC insurance covers any necessary emergency care, doctor’s appointments, therapy, medication, testing, or medical procedures, as long as you go to an authorized medical provider or facility.

 You can collect partial disability if your doctor only allows you to return to work with restrictions.
-If you cannot return to work at all, Workers’ Compensation will pay you long-term disability benefits.
-Death benefits are also available to family members, in the event of a fatal injury.
+If you cannot return to work at all, workers’ compensation will pay you long-term disability benefits.
+Death benefits are also available to family members in the event of a fatal injury.

 The first step in filing a claim is reporting your accident and injury to your employer and seeking medical attention.
 Florida law gives you a maximum of 30 days to report the incident.
-You or your employer must then file an accident report with the insurance.
+You or your employer must then file an accident report with the insurance company.
 This must occur within seven days.